-I’ve been in this business for a while now and have talked with literally thousands of people about how a reverse mortgage might benefit them.
-The following are the most common reverse mortgage myths I’ve heard.
+I’ve been in this business for a while and have talked with literally thousands of seniors about reverse mortgages.
+The following are some of the most common reverse mortgage myths I’ve heard.

 Myth#1: “I’m giving up ownership of my home.”